 - and much more

-The things that you do to help to fall proof your home will depend on these issues I mentioned and more.
+The things that you do to help to fall proof your home will depend on these issues I mentioned above and more.
 In other words, senior proofing / fall proofing a home environment really is a very unique project for every single person.

 But, having said all that – there are 3 basic issues that should be addressed in all cases.